siuryan-cs-stuy/buffer-overflow/README.md

 ## Programming Example

 There are two code examples in the repository.
 Both of them worked on macOS High Sierra v10.13.4.
 `cbuf.c` did not work on Windows, but `test.c` did.
 It was not tested on Linux.
 In order to run the code, gcc is required.

-First option:
-Clone the repository. `cd` into the repository and run `make` to compile the both code examples.
 The repository also holds three text files that can be used for ease of testing.
 - correct: matching passwords within bounds to show what should happen when passwords match
 - wrong: non matching passwords within bounds to show what should happen when passwords do not match
 - over: non matching passwords exceeding bounds to show a buffer overflow example

+First option:
+Clone the repository. `cd` into the repository and run `make` to compile the both code examples.
+Test compiled code using redirection.
+- `./buf` or `./test` and try different combinations
+- `./buf < over` and substiute over with the other two files The allowed length is 15, going over causes an overflow.
+The program breaks and allows permission where permission was not granted.

 ```c
 //buf.c